r35382/bnflite/README.md

 ## Roadmap

-- Productize several approaches to catch syntax errors by means of this library
+- Productize several approaches to catch syntax errors by means of this library (done in unit test)
-- Generate fastest C code parser from C++ BNF lite statements (..looking for customer)
+- Generate fastest C code parser from C++ BNFlite statements (..looking for customer)
+- Support wide characters (several approaches, need customer reqs, ..looking for customer)
+- Support releasing of ringed Rules (see "Restrictions for Recursion"), in fact the code exists but it is not "lite"

 ## License

  - MIT